MCC-Penn Valley, Health Science Institute

 There are prerequisites required for the Program that must be completed for consideration for acceptance.
 The Coding Specialist Certificate Program is a one-year certificate Program where upon graduation the student is eligible to sit for the Certified Professional Coder (CPC) certification exam offered by AAPC.
 Some courses taught in the Coding Specialist Certificate Program can be applied toward the Health Information Management Program should the student desire to continue their education endeavors toward a college degree.

 There is an application process for acceptance to the Program beyond the standard MCC admissions application.
 There are prerequisites required for the Program that must be completed for consideration for acceptance.
-This is a two semester Program offered late afternoon/early evening hybrid that begins in January and August depending on the number of qualified applicants.
+This is a two semester Program offering late afternoon/early evening, online and hybrid classes that begins in January and August depending on the number of qualified applicants.
 The Program accepts approximately 25 students per class.
-Understand that the courses are offered as hybrid meaning that classes meet every other week in the 16 week semester.
+Understand that the courses are offered as hybrid meaning that classes does not meet every week in the 16 week semester.

 - Download the program application packet; Coding Application/Admission Packet and follow the directions carefully.
 Be sure to note all of the program requirements.